Understanding online safety terms

 “Phishing?, Trojan Horses?
 What do these terms mean?”

-We’re online more and more.
-So are identity thieves, who are constantly coming up with new scams and schemes to steal our identities.
+As we provide more and more of our personal information to technology platforms, identity thieves are constantly coming up with new scams and schemes to steal sensitive personal and financial information.
 Here are some common ways thieves target your personal information, including your credit card account information.

 Earn big‑time cash back that never expires.

-Phishing is an aggressive e-mail attempt by identity thieves to get your personal information.
-These e-mails try to get you to visit a fake web site that looks similar to the real company’s web site, and asks you to enter your personal information.
+Phishing is an aggressive e-mail attempt by identity thieves to access your personal information.
+These e-mails try to get you to visit a fake web site that looks similar to the real company’s web site, and asks you to enter information such as account numbers or social security numbers.
 Phishing attempts can also trick you into downloading malicious software, or malware.

 Social media scams